mattcaron/misc_notes/ai/ai.md

 ### Run it

-  Just to test - we'll write a script to tie it all together later.
+  (Just to test - we'll use one of the scripts to run it for real).

     ollama serve